smankoo/LLMContextProviders/README.md

-Sure, here is the revised README with a more focused quick start section and a separate section demonstrating the full functionality:

----

 # LLM Context Providers

 A Python package to manage and fetch context from various sources like Asana, Quip, OneNote, Outlook Calendar, etc. This package is designed to be easily extensible, allowing new context providers to be added with minimal changes to the core logic.